 Credit risk refers to the risk that the Group's counterparties default on their contractual obligations resulting in financial losses to the Group.
-The Group's credit risk exposures are primarily attributable to trade receivables, other receivables, pledged bank deposits, bank balances, debt instruments at FVTOCI, loans to joint ventures and contingent liability in relation to the financial guarantee contract to its joint venture (see note 22).
+The Group's credit risk exposures are primarily attributable to trade receivables, other receivables, pledged bank deposits, bank balances, debt instruments at FVTOCI, loans to joint ventures and financial liability in relation to the financial guarantee contract in respect of its joint venture to lenders (see note 22).
 The Group does not hold any collateral or other credit enhancements to cover its credit risks associated with its financial assets and financial guarantee contracts.